 - 1.3 South Staffordshire is a rural district to the north-west of the West Midlands conurbation.
 The District has no cities or towns and no single dominant settlement and is comprised of 27 parishes with a dispersed settlement pattern of small hamlets and villages.
-The District adjoins the Major Urban Area of the West Midlands Conurbation and is close to the Black Country towns of Dudley and Walsall and the City of Wolverhampton. - 1.4 The currently adopted Local Plan for South Staffordshire consists of the Core Strategy (adopted in 2012) and the Site Allocations Document (adopted in 2018).
+South Staffordshire adjoins the Major Urban Area of the West Midlands Conurbation and is close to the Black Country towns of Dudley and Walsall and the City of Wolverhampton. - 1.4 The currently adopted Local Plan for South Staffordshire consists of the Core Strategy (adopted in 2012) and the Site Allocations Document (adopted in 2018).
 The new Local Plan will set out how much development is required in South Staffordshire up until 2038.
 This will include residential (including Gypsy, Traveller and Travelling Showpeople accommodation) and employment uses.
-The Local Plan will allocate the sites required to deliver the identified level of development needed and set out the policies that will guide the determination of planning applications. - 1.5 The Preferred Options have been selected following evidence gathering, a consultation on the Issues and Options (October 2018) and a further consultation on the Spatial Housing Strategy and Infrastructure Delivery (October 2019).
+The Local Plan will allocate the sites required to deliver the identified level of development needed and set out the policies that will guide the determination of planning applications. - 1.5 This HRA report has been produced alongside the Publication version of the Plan, which follows from Preferred Options (consultation October December 2021) which were accompanied by an earlier iteration of the HRA.
+The preferred options were selected following evidence gathering, a consultation on the Issues and Options (October 2018) and a further consultation on the Spatial Housing Strategy and Infrastructure Delivery (October 2019).